HomeDing/homeding.github.io/displaydotelement.md

 Because there may be more values presented on a display at the same time the DisplayDotElement may exist multiple times in the configuration by using different positions.

+It is not required for all displays to support all these Elements and when a device only has a simple LCD attached maybe only using the DisplayTextElements is appropriate.

+You can even use the DisplayDotElement without having an actual Display attached that supports it.

 The DisplayDotElement is included in the collection of core elements.

 ## Element Configuration